The Ultimate Guide to Seasoning Pork: Spices, Rubs, and Marinades

 Caribbean Jerk Seasoning

-Features: Scotch bonnet pepper, allspice, thyme, nutmeg.
+Features: Scotch bonnet pepper, allspice, thyme, nutmeg

-Best For: Adventurous eaters, Caribbean food fans.
+Best For: Adventurous eaters, outdoor feasts

-• Use fresh spices for maximum impact.
+• Use fresh spices: Replace ground spices every 6 months for maximum flavor

 Sophie Dubois